-This document, NIJ Standard-0112.01, 9 mm/45 Caliber Autoloading Pistols, is an equipment standard developed by the Law Enforcement Standards Laboratory of the National Bureau of Standards.
-It is produced as part of the Technology Assessment Program of the National Institute of Justice (NIJ).
+This document, NIJ Standard-0112.02, Autoloading Pistols for Police Officers, is an equipment standard developed by the Office of Law Enforcement Standards of the National Institute of Standards and Technology.
+It is produced as part of the Technology Assessment Program of the National Institute of Justice.
 A brief description of the program appears on the inside front cover.

 This standard is a technical document that specifies performance and other requirements equipment should meet to satisfy the needs of criminal justice agencies for high quality service.
 Purchasers can use the test methods described in this standard to determine whether a particular piece of equipment meets the essential requirements, or they may have the tests conducted on their behalf by a qualified testing laboratory.
-Procurement officials may also refer to this standard in their purchasing documents and require that equipment offered for purchase meet the requirements.
+Procurement officials may also refer to this standard in their purchasing documents and require that equipment officient for purchase meet the requirements.
 Compliance with the requirements of the standard may be attested to by an independent laboratory or guaranteed by the vendor.

 Because this NIJ standard is designed as a procurement aid, it is necessarily highly technical.
 For those who seek general guidance concerning the selection and application of law enforcement equipment, user guides have also been published.
-The guides explain in nontechnical language how to select equipment capable of performance required by an agency.
+The guides explain in nontechnical language how to select equipment capable of the performance required by an agency.

 NIJ standards are subjected to continuing review.
 Technical comments and recommended revisions are welcome.
-Please send suggestions to the Program Manager for Standards, National Institute of Justice, U.S. Department of Justice, Washington, DC 20531.
+Please send suggestions to: Director, Science and Technology, National Institute of Justice, U.S. Department of Justice, Washington, DC 20531.

 Before citing this or any other NIJ standard in a contract document, users should verify that the most recent edition of the standard is used.
-Write to: Chief, Law Enforcement Standards Laboratory, National Bureau of Standards, Gaithersburg, MD 20899.
+Write to: Director, Office of Law Enforcement Standards, National Institute of Standards and Technology, Gaithersburg, MD 20899.